Ian Macartney's avatar

 Footnotes

-since it’s common to pass in a lot of custom context that should not be saved, then a final question. ↩
+1. If you pass saveMessages: "all" it will save all of the messages automatically.
+The default is to only save the prompt / final input message and output messages since it’s common to pass in a lot of custom context that should not be saved, followed by a final user prompt.

 Convex is the backend platform with everything you need to build your full-stack AI project.
 Cloud functions, a database, file storage, scheduling, workflow, vector search, and realtime updates fit together seamlessly.